Rounak-Das-02/Graphical-drawing-of-Maa-Durga/README.md

 Using MatplotLib

-Had spemt a lot of time behind all these.
+Had spent a lot of time behind all these.

 Have used other softwares for figuring out the equations of the curves.